MandarGogate/av-challenge-website/challenge-data/data-spec.md

 [//]: # (  - 2,792 scenes &#40;4hours 32mins&#41;.
 Divided into 1,396 scenes for leadeboard and 1,396 scenes for listening test &#40;2hours 16 minutes each&#41;.)

-The data preparation script will generate, for each scene, the following files:
+The data preparation script will generate, for each scene, the following files as binaural or monoaural signals:

 S00001 is the scene ID